getify/grips/README.md

 grips.initializeCollection("foo", fooCompiledSource);
 ```

-And if you have all your collections in one big string, you can just call `initialize(compiledSourceBundle)`.
+And if you have two or more collections in one big string (like one file), you can just call `initialize(compiledSourceBundle)`.

 ```js
 eval(compiledSource);